Sections

 bullet How to prevent a header/footer from being edited by Bill Coan, MVP

-bullet How to prevent a header/footer from being edited by Bill Coan, MVPHow to set up a document with front matter numbered separately by Suzanne Barnhill, MVP
+bullet How to set up a document with front matter numbered separately by Suzanne Barnhill, MVP

 bullet How to number headings and figures in Appendices by Shawna Kelly